 Table 1: List of topics and their keywords.
 Topic names are manually coded by the authors based on a review of the stemmed keywords and associated documents.
 The marginal topic distribution denotes the percentage of the document set where this topic is found.
 Two topics were manually removed, due to the marginal information they provided.

+Figure 6: Number of cities mentioned in comparative studies

-Figure 6: Inter and intra-regional comparative research on urban climate mitigation.
+Figure 7: Inter and intra-regional comparative research on urban climate mitigation.
 Each link in the chord diagram is based on the pairwise coupling of two cities within a document.
 Documents where more than one city is mentioned in the abstract are used, totalling 699 studies.
 The proportion of regional couplings that pair with other regions (i.e. inter-regional urban comparisons) are indicated as percentages.